 In this guide, you’ll discover everything you need to know ahead of the hike, a detailed virtual trip of the very best walk, and some top tips for visiting.

-If you need to rent a car, then we recommend using a platform such as Expedia which show all of the best deals on the market.
+If you need to rent a car, then I always recommend Rentalcars.com or Discovercars.com.
+Both curate all of the best deals on the market, but depending on where you’re heading to, one will have better offers.

 Bakewell: Bus 58 to Buxton – bus 441 or 442 from Buxton to Fenny Bentley, Coach and Horses